myrill-labs/whitepaper/README.md

 ### Nobody trusts trading bots

 In order to generate passive income, retail investors might be tempted to buy or rent a trading bot, or follow a trader on Telegram or Discord.
 It is simply impossible to discriminate between scams and legit services.
 In the telegram space, it is not uncommon that  influencer traders encourage their followers to buy a particular stock for their own profit (see pump and dump).
 The bot market is saturated with offer promising high yield and unrealistic performances.
 Those bots might perform worse than the S&P500.
 This fallacy is particularly true in the crypto market, where the bullish trend (meaning the currency value is mostly increasing) gives the illusion that all strategies perform well.
 Trading is about [_alpha_](https://www.investopedia.com/terms/a/alpha.asp), meaning how much better the strategy performs against the overall market.
-At Myrill.io, we intend to certify bots' _alpha_ and bots' origin using the blockchain-related technologies.
+At Myrill.io, we intend to certify bots' _alpha_ and bots' origin using blockchain-related technologies.

 ## The solution